SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1120 - Structured Programming 2/01 - Python/Lessons/07 - Selection - Try and Except Error Catching.md

 Handling errors is not just about avoiding crashes.
 It is about **anticipating failure**.

-Good programmers assume:

-* Users will make mistakes
-* Data will be messy
-* Programs will be used in ways they did not expect
+Good programmers assume users will make mistakes or intentionally push programs to their limits.
+Data will be messy and needs to be monitored.
+Programs will be used in ways they did not expect.
+A lot.

-Error handling shows:
+Error handling shows careful planning, defensive thinking, and professional responsibility.

-* Careful planning
-* Defensive thinking
-* Professional responsibility

 These skills are used everywhere in computer science, from game development to cybersecurity to medical software.

 ## Common Invalid Inputs to Think About